 We really want you all to have fun, enjoy yourselves and come back again!
 The following etiquette reminders have been put together with that in mind and to keep you safe, whilst upholding the traditions of the Drag Hunt.

-Plaiting: It is traditional to plait one’s horse for draghunting as a mark of respect to the landowners who invite us to hunt across their land.
+Plaiting: You MUST plait your horse as a mark of respect to the landowners who invite us to hunt across their land.
 This is very important as without access to country there is no hunting.

 See 'What To Wear' for more details.

 New horses: If your horse is new to hunting it should wear a green ribbon in its tail.
 It should be kept at the back of the field.

 Horses that may kick: If your horse routinely kicks others, please do not bring it draghunting.
 If your horse may kick it MUST wear a red ribbon in its tail and MUST be kept to the back of the field.
 It remains YOUR responsibility that your horse does not kick a horse, a person or a hound.

 Horses and Hounds: Even horses used to dogs at home may not tolerate a pack of hounds.
 Please keep your horse a safe distance from hounds and turn to face them if they need to pass.

 Dress code: Clean and smart is the order of the day.
 Newcomers are not expected to have full hunt dress but tidy and appropriate is the key.